gmontse/DATA550-guadaluperivera/README.md

 # My first commit

-Here is some text that constitutes my first commit in my first repo.
+Here is some text that constitutes my first commit in my first repo. text for another commit. text for yet another commit.

 # My second commit

-Here is more test taht will be added in my second commit
+Here is more test that will be added in my second commit

 # My third commit